 2. WATER THERAPY

 With 84% of individuals with ASD exhibiting anxiety, water therapy is a huge component of our lessons.
 Until such time that the swimmer is feeling relaxed and calm, their ability to process information is going to be limited.
 Water therapy allows the opportunity for sensory relief prior to programmatic elements being delivered.
 It plays a vital role in the life of someone with ASD.

-So much research exists which clinically supports swimming for individuals with ASD (including a recent study which concludes that swimming increases communication skills in individuals with ASD).
-Please let us know if you require any supporting evidence for your NDIS meeting, in the way of journal articles.
+A large suit of research exists in support of swimming for individuals with ASD (including a recent study which concludes that swimming increases communication skills in individuals with ASD).
+Please let us know if you require any supporting evidence for your NDIS meeting by way of journal articles.

 Why is swimming so beneficial for swimmers with ASD?

 - Swimming can fulfil sensory needs in a low stimulation environment.